mikeybabes/commando/README.md

 ## Contributions

-This project results from contributions from various enthusiasts in the retro gaming community.
-We aim to document and understand Commando's inner workings to benefit developers, historians, and fans.
+This project results from the first time I played this game, an experience I never realized at the time.
+In addition to contributions from various enthusiasts in the retro gaming community, we aim to document and understand Commando's inner workings to benefit developers, historians, and fans.
+My wife would kill me if she knew how much time I've spent on this. (🤐 Mum's the word!)

 ## Usage